GFHeader

 Yonat memorialized her grandmother’s story so that she could share it with her own children.
 But a string of personal antisemitic experiences compelled Yonat to tell Bobby’s story beyond her own family in hopes that history will not repeat itself.

 Yonat was born in Israel and raised in Beachwood, Ohio.
-She now lives in New Rochelle, New York with her husband, Lou Arbetter, and their three children, Michael, Sasha and Layla.
+She now lives in New Rochelle, New York with her husband, Lou Arbetter, and their three children, Michael, Sasha, and Layla.
 Yonat is a partner at ClearBridge Compensation Group, where she advises clients on executive compensation and incentive plan design.
 She received her MBA from NYU Stern School of Business and her BS from Syracuse University.

 To download an editable flyer, CLICK HERE